Sustained Energy 2.0

 - How do I determine the equivalent of one scoop of Sustained Energy?

-Hammer Nutrition offers two superb long distance fuels in powder form – Sustained Energy and Perpetuem.
-Sustained Energy (“SE” as it’s commonly referred to) was introduced in 1992 and its formula has remained unchanged ever since.
-Perpetuem first became available in early 2003.
-Both of these fuels are intended to be used as your primary or sole fuel when exercise goes beyond two hours.
+Hammer Nutrition offers two superb long-distance fuels in powder form – Sustained Energy 2.0 and Perpetuem 2.0.
+Sustained Energy 2.0 (“SE” as it’s commonly referred to) was introduced in 1992; Perpetuem first became available in early 2003.
+The newer 2.0 versions of both fuels were introduced in 2022.
+Perpetuem 2.0 and Sustained Energy 2.0 are intended to be used as your primary or sole fuel when exercise goes beyond two hours.

-CALORIES: Each scoop of Perpetuem contains 135 calories.
-Sustained Energy contains approximately 107 calories per scoop.
+CALORIES: Every 2-scoop serving of Perpetuem 2.0 contains 180 calories.
+Sustained Energy 2.0 contains 200 calories per 2-scoop serving.

-PRIMARY INGREDIENTS: Sustained Energy contains a 7:1 ratio of complex carbohydrates to soy protein, and is virtually fat free.
-Perpetuem’s carbohydrate-to-protein ratio is approximately 8:1, with 1.25 grams of de-oiled soy lecithin fat (lysolecithin) added to each scoop of the formula.
+PRIMARY INGREDIENTS: Sustained Energy 2.0 contains a 7:1 ratio of complex carbohydrates to soy protein and is fat free.
+Perpetuem 2.0’s carbohydrate-to-protein ratio is approximately 8:1, with 2.0 gramsof healthy fat (soy lecithin, sunflower oil) added to every 2-scoop of the formula.

-1) To act as a preservative, increasing the “shelf life” of the carbohydrate and protein components
+- To act as a natural preservative, increasing the “shelf life” of the carbohydrate and protein components

-AUXILIARY NUTRITIENTS: Perpetuem contains Trisodium Phosphate (aka Sodium Tribasic Phosphate).
-This nutrient was not added to the Sustained Energy formula.
-Primary among its benefits, Trisodium Phosphate is a powerful acid-buffering nutrient, reducing the burning sensation effects of lactic acid buildup.
+AUXILIARY NUTRITIENTS: Perpetuem 2.0 contains Sodium Phosphate (aka Sodium Tribasic Phosphate).
+This nutrient was not added to the Sustained Energy 2.0 formula.
+Primary among its benefits, Sodium Phosphate is a powerful acid-buffering nutrient, reducing the burning sensation effects of lactic acid buildup.
+Both fuels contain l-carnosine, which is also an effective acid-buffering/pH-neutralizing compound.

-FLAVORS: Sustained Energy has always come in a neutral (“plain”) flavor.
-Perpetuem comes in four flavor options—orange-vanilla, strawberry-vanilla, chocolate, and caffe latte (includes 12.5 mg of caffeine per scoop).
+FLAVORS: Sustained Energy 2.0 has always come in a neutral (“plain”) flavor.
+Perpetuem 2.0 comes in four flavor options—orange, strawberry, chocolate, and caffe latte (includes 15 mg of caffeine per scoop).

 OTHER FACTORS TO CONSIDER

-We have noted that Sustained Energy may be the ideal fuel choice when endurance exercise intensity is at a higher level (approximately 70–85% MHR), whereas Perpetuem may be a more attractive choice the longer the athlete goes and when exercise intensity is at a more aerobic pace (under 70% MHR).
-Additionally, over the course of many years we have noted that Sustained Energy may be the best option for very lean athletes (the “high metabolizer/hyper–metabolic” types), while Perpetuem—with its added healthy fat component—may be more appropriate for athletes with a naturally higher body fat percentage.
-The rationale for this suggestion is that athletes with a higher body fat percentage have a greater volume of calories available from body fat stores, which the lysolecithin component of Perpetuem may effectively assist in accessing for use as energy.
+We have noted that Sustained Energy 2.0 may be the ideal fuel choice when endurance exercise intensity is at a higher level (approximately 70–85% MHR), whereas Perpetuem 2.0 may be a more attractive choice the longer the athlete goes and when exercise intensity is at a more aerobic pace (under 70% MHR).
+Additionally, over the course of many years we have noted that Sustained Energy 2.0 may be the best option for very lean athletes (the “high metabolizer/hyper–metabolic” types), while Perpetuem 2.0—with its added healthy fat component—may be more appropriate for athletes with a naturally higher body fat percentage.
+The rationale for this suggestion is that athletes with a higher body fat percentage have a greater volume of calories available from body fat stores, which the healthy fat in Perpetuem 2.0 may effectively assist in accessing for use as energy.

-Bottom line: With Sustained Energy and Perpetuem, you have two great long distance fuel choices.
+Bottom line: With Perpetuem 2.0 and Sustained Energy 2.0 you have two great long distance fuel choices.
 When exercise goes beyond about two hours, you can use either product as your sole fuel, in tandem with each other, or as your primary fuel along with any of the other Hammer Nutrition fuels.
 Taking into account the earlier-listed differences between the products, as well as testing each product under a variety of conditions in your long–duration workouts, will allow you to determine which fuel works best for you.

 It is perfectly acceptable to mix bottles of Perpetuem or Sustained Energy ahead of time, though for maximal potency we recommend consuming the pre-mixed bottle(s) within 48 hours’ time once mixed.
 Freezing the mixture is also completely acceptable, and there is no time limit on when you need to consume frozen Perpetuem or Sustained Energy.
 You may notice a small amount of crystals at or around the top of the bottle.
 This is due to the l-carnitine component in these two fuels, which is very hygroscopic (has an affinity for water).
 L-carnitine formed crystals may signal a slight reduction in potency of this amino acid; however, this crystallization effect is normal and harmless, and the product is perfectly acceptable for consumption.